416 Ilam Road, Fendalton, Christchurch 8052

 Sunday, February 23rd, 2020

 Whether you’re a marathon runner, using running for sports training, or simply jogging for fitness, there’s always room for improvement in performance, injury prevention, and rehabilitation.
-In this article, we’ll explore how Osteopathy can enhance your running technique, the benefits it offers to runners, and what an Osteopath can do to treat your injuries and support and optimise your running journey.
+In this article, we’ll explore how osteopathy can enhance your running technique, the benefits it offers to runners, and what an osteopath can do to treat your injuries and support and optimise your running journey.

 How osteopathy can with running injuries

-How Can An Osteopath Help with Running Injuries?
+How Osteopathy Can Help with Running Injuries?

 An Osteopath takes a holistic approach, considering the whole body to help you achieve your running and rehabilitation goals.
 They have in-depth knowledge of anatomy, including bones, tissues, joints, and muscles, and their interplay for optimum running functionality.